wix-incubator/react-native-controllers/README.md

 # React Native Controllers

-`react-native-controllers` is a [React Native](https://facebook.github.io/react-native/) extension package for for iOS which aims to provide a completely native skeleton to iOS apps.
+`react-native-controllers` is a [React Native](https://facebook.github.io/react-native/) extension package for for iOS which aims to provide a completely native skeleton for iOS apps.
 Skeleton components such as [`UINavigatorController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UINavigationController_Class/) or a [side menu drawer](https://www.cocoacontrols.com/search?q=drawer) are traditionally challenging to wrap natively with React Native. `react-native-controllers` simplifies this by re-introducing [`UIViewController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/) into the React Native stack.

 > Note: The main purpose of this package is to generate discussion around difficulties we found wrapping native iOS skeleton components with React Native.
 Look at this as a thought experiment with a proposed solution.
 If you have alternate ideas please share your feedback!